deepaksinghgusain/css-syllabus/README.md

 ### CSS 2D Transforms
 - transform (translate() / rotate() / scaleX() / scaleY() / scale() / skewX() / skewY() / skew() / matrix())

+- matrix(n,n,n,n,n,n)	Defines a 2D transformation, using a matrix of six values
+- matrix(scaleX(), skewY(), skewX(), scaleY(), translateX(), translateY())
+- translate(x,y)	Defines a 2D translation, moving the element along the X- and the Y-axis
+- translateX(n)	Defines a 2D translation, moving the element along the X-axis
+- translateY(n)	Defines a 2D translation, moving the element along the Y-axis
+- scale(x,y)	Defines a 2D scale transformation, changing the elements width and height
+- scaleX(n)	Defines a 2D scale transformation, changing the element's width
+- scaleY(n)	Defines a 2D scale transformation, changing the element's height
+- rotate(angle)	Defines a 2D rotation, the angle is specified in the parameter
+- skew(x-angle,y-angle)	Defines a 2D skew transformation along the X- and the Y-axis
+- skewX(angle)	Defines a 2D skew transformation along the X-axis
+- skewY(angle)	Defines a 2D skew transformation along the Y-axis

 ### CSS 3D Transforms
 - transform  (rotateX() / rotateY() /rotateZ())